-Within the shared payment data, where personal/business data such is used, Experian will only process this personal information on a legal basis if it is found to be of legitimate interest.
-This data is significant for helping lenders determine responsible loan decisions as well as help manage customers financially.
+Within the shared payment data, where personal/business data is used, Experian will only process this personal information on a legal basis if it is found to be of legitimate interest.
+This data is significant for helping lenders determine responsible loan decisions, as well as help, manage customers financially.

-*Please remember credit score is calculated across at a range of factors, such as: payment performance, current outstanding debt, business performance.
+*Please remember credit score is calculated across a range of factors, such as payment performance, current outstanding debt, business performance.
 Due to this, Castle Water cannot confirm to customers that our data alone has a positive or negative impact on Experian’s reporting.